NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

 options:
-  -h, --help            show this help message and exit --work-dir WORK_DIR   The working directory to save results.
+  -h, --help            show this help message and exit --revision REVISION   The specific model version to use.
+It can be a branch name, a tag name, or a commit id.
+If unspecified, will use the default version..
+                        Type: str
+  --download-dir DOWNLOAD_DIR
+                        Directory to download and load the weights, default to the default cache directory of huggingface..
+Type: str
+  --work-dir WORK_DIR   The working directory to save results.
 Default: ./work_dir.
 Type: str --calib-dataset CALIB_DATASET
                         The calibration dataset name.
 Default: ptb.
 Type: str